Tom-Nagy/walking-around/README.md

 # **Walking Around**

-Walking Around is a Club situated in Bray (County Wicklow, Ireland) that consist to a group of people of all ages and background that enjoy hiking.
+Walking Around is a Club situated in Bray (County Wicklow, Ireland).
+It is a group of people from all ages and background that enjoy hiking.
-The Club meet regularly to acomplish different types of walks from easy to advanced difficulties.
+The Club meet regularly to accomplish different types of walks from easy to advanced difficulties.

 ### Project Goals